 Each week, students will write an entry in a research journal.
-Entries can cover almost any topic related to this course- news items related to Latin American relations and/or your research topic; brain storming ideas for your research project; outlining sections; notes on particularly provocative readings; etc. This journal will be turned in with your final paper, and we will discuss it individually during meeting weeks.
+Entries can cover almost any topic related to this course-news items related to Latin American relations and/or your research topic; brain storming ideas for your research project; outlining sections; notes on particularly provocative readings; etc. This journal will be turned in with your final paper, and we will discuss it individually during meeting weeks.
+We will start class each week with some individuals sharing information from their weekly journal.

-Final paper
+Final Paper

-Students will write a research paper, 5,000 words in length (bibliography does not count) on a topic of their choosing in the history of US-Latin American relations, conceived of broadly as political, economic, religious, cultural, social, illegal, migration history, etc. This paper will be graded based on its mastery in the following crucial categories: clear introduction; clear framing of and engagement with historical questions; plain thesis statement (the argument); support of argument with evidence (rigorous engagement with historiography and primary source material); clarity of prose and organization of writing; and citation and bibliography formatting.
+Students will write a research paper, 5,000 words in length (bibliography does not count) on a topic of their choosing in the history of US-Latin American relations, conceived of broadly as political, economic, religious, cultural, social, legal, migration history, etc. This paper will be graded based on its mastery in the following crucial categories: clear introduction; clear framing of and engagement with historical questions; plain thesis statement (the argument); support of argument with evidence (rigorous engagement with historiography and primary source material); clarity of prose and organization of writing; and citation and bibliography formatting.